Nose Shapes

 Upturned nose (celestial nose)

-An upturned nose — sometimes called a celestial nose — features a concave dip along the bridge and a tip that angles slightly upward.
+An upturned nose, sometimes called a celestial nose, features a concave dip along the bridge and a tip that angles slightly upward.
 The nostrils may be more visible from the front.
 This shape is common in Northern European and East Asian populations and is frequently requested in rhinoplasty consultations as a desired outcome.
 The key anatomical features are a lower dorsal height and increased tip rotation.

 Nubian nose

 The nubian nose has a wide base, broader nostrils, and a longer bridge that often sits flatter against the face.
-It is commonly associated with people of African heritage, though significant variation exists within this group — a systematic review by Heiman and colleagues found that regional differences in nasal anatomy within Africa are as significant as differences between continents.3 Rhinoplasty for nubian noses typically focuses on refining the tip and narrowing the base while preserving ethnic character.
+It is commonly associated with people of African heritage, though significant variation exists within this group.
+A systematic review by Heiman and colleagues found that regional differences in nasal anatomy within Africa are as significant as differences between continents.3 Rhinoplasty for nubian noses typically focuses on refining the tip and narrowing the base while preserving ethnic character.

 Hawk nose (hooked nose)

 The hawk nose is similar to the roman nose but with a more pronounced downward curve at the tip, creating a hooked appearance in profile.
 The dorsal hump is typically sharp rather than gently curved, and the tip drops below the level of the nostrils.
 Surgical correction usually involves both dorsal hump reduction and tip rotation to lift the drooping tip.
+The droop usually stems from long or weak lower lateral cartilages and the pull of the depressor septi muscle, so a durable correction means supporting the tip structurally rather than simply removing cartilage.

 Button nose